-CPU schedulers can be further distinguished as supporting work-conserving (WC-mode) and/or non work-conserving (NWC-mode) modes.
-In the WC-mode, the shares are merely guarantees, and the CPU is idle if and only if there is no runnable client.
+CPU schedulers can be further distinguished as supporting work-conserving (WC-mode) and/or non workconserving (NWC-mode) modes.
+Under WC-mode, the shares are merely guarantees, and CPU is idle if and only if there is no runnable client.
 It means that in a case of two clients with equal weights and a situation when one of these clients is blocked, the other client can consume the entire CPU.
-With the NWC-mode, the shares are caps, i.e., each client owns its fraction of the CPU.
+With NWC-mode, the shares are caps, i.e., each client owns its fraction of the CPU.
 It means that in a case of two clients with equal weights, each client will get up to 50% of CPU, but the client will not be able to get more than 50% even if the rest of the CPU is idle.

 We also distinguish preemptive and non-preemptive CPU schedulers.
 Preemptive schedulers rerun the scheduling decision whenever a new client becomes ready.
 If the new client has "priority" over the running client, the CPU preempts the running client and executes the new client.
-Non-preemptive schedulers only make decisions when the running client gives up the CPU.
-Non-preemptive schedulers allow every running client to finish its CPU slice.
+Non-preemptive scheduler only makes scheduling decisions when the running client voluntarily gives up CPU.
 Having a preemptive scheduler is important for achieving good performance of I/O intensive workloads in shared environment.
-These workloads are often blocked waiting for I/O events, and their performance could suffer when competing with CPU intensive jobs if the CPU scheduler is non-preemptive.
+These workloads are often blocked waiting for I/O events, and their performance could suffer in presence of CPU intensive jobs if the CPU scheduler is non-preemptive.
 However, choosing a right quantum size may alleviate this problem.